ryanduchin/music-video-collector/README.md

   -after fetch problem, optimize new post modal and song show view - looks -also add logic to submit to the database

-* small like/follow buttons on thumbnails
-  + *** why dont the small buttons fetch from database?
-API/model parse is correct,                     does collection need parse??
-  --> no they dont need parse.
-API not sending likes on index. why??

 O * other user views

 *** modal creating form - how to handle successful save and adding to collection?